The Vermont Statutes Online

 (3)(A) Nominate a candidate for employment by the school district or supervisory union if the vacant position requires a licensed employee; provided, if the appropriate board declines to hire a candidate, then the superintendent shall nominate a new candidate;

-(4)(A) Provide data and information required by the Secretary.
+(4)(A) Provide data and information required by the Secretary and by using a format approved by the Secretary to:

-(B) Report all financial operations within the supervisory union to the Secretary and State Board for the preceding school year on or before August 15 of each year, using a format approved by the Secretary.
+(ii) Report all financial operations within the supervisory union to the Secretary and State Board for the preceding school year on or before August 15 of each year.

-(C) Report all financial operations for each member school district to the Secretary and State Board for the preceding school year on or before August 15 of each year, using a format approved by the Secretary.
+(iii) Report all financial operations for each member school district to the Secretary and State Board for the preceding school year on or before August 15 of each year.

 (5) Work with the school boards of the member districts to develop and implement policies regarding minimum and optimal average class sizes for regular and career technical education classes.
 The policies may be supervisory union-wide, may be course- or grade-specific, and may reflect differences among school districts due to geography or other factors.